Buildings insurance

 • Fitted kitchens and bathrooms

-• Underground pipes and cables bringing water and gas and electricity to your home and taking sewage away.
+• Underground pipes and cables bringing water, gas and electricity to your home and taking sewage away.

 What extra cover can I add to buildings insurance?